wcgordon1/lamplighter/manuscript/active/ch10_Bunting_and_Orders.md

 "Specialized techniques," Dore repeated, making a note on a pad.
 "Could you elaborate on those techniques?
 For the record?"

 The question hung in the air with uncomfortable weight.
-Ivy realized that they'd reached the core of the problem—how do you explain seam monitoring and binding work to someone who doesn't believe such things exist?
+Ivy realized that they'd reached the core of the problem: how do you explain seam monitoring and binding work to someone who doesn't believe such things exist?
 How do you describe the importance of listening to trolley line harmonics or recognizing the behavioral changes that indicate dangerous pull effects?

 "Pattern recognition mostly," Ms. Kestrel said carefully.
 "Long-term observation of how various systems interact, particularly during weather changes or periods of increased activity."